How to Create a Property Business Plan for Your Investment

 5. Contact the estate agents/ sales agents to learn more about the properties.

 It’s also important to address that not every task needs to be completed by you.
-In fact, while you could certainly achieve every aspect of property investment as an individual, if you don’t have the skillset, it would be a mistake to not outsource or reach out to others for help.
+In fact, while you could certainly achieve every aspect of property investment as an individual, if you don’t have the skillset, it would be a mistake not to outsource or reach out to others for help.

 For example, if you have a full-time job or don’t have the necessary skills to fulfil your landlord responsibilities, you could hire a property manager.
 By doing this, a property manager will handle all day-to-day duties and can find tenants on your behalf.